List of Valley Metro Rail stations

 Valley Metro Rail opened its initial 20 mi starter line on December 27, 2008.
-The starter line, which was funded through a combination of federal, regional and local municipal funds, operated from the 19th Avenue/Montebello station in Phoenix, through Tempe, serving the Arizona State University Tempe campus, and ended at the Sycamore/Main Street station in Mesa.
+The starter line, which was funded through a combination of federal, regional and local municipal funds, operated from the Montebello/19th Avenue station in Phoenix, through Tempe, serving the Arizona State University Tempe campus, and ended at the Sycamore/Main Street station in Mesa.
 The starter line provided service to 28 stations in total, which were primarily located on-street at the intersections of major arterial roads every 0.5 mi, although mid-block stations are common in areas of higher urban density.
 On April 8, 2013, the PHX Sky Train people mover opened, providing direct service from the 44th Street/Washington station to Phoenix Sky Harbor International Airport.
 On August 22, 2015, Valley Metro's first light rail extension, the Central Mesa Extension, opened, which added four new stations on the eastern end of the starter line going through downtown Mesa, including a new terminus at Mesa Drive/Main Street station.
 The second light rail extension, the Northwest Extension Phase I opened on March 19, 2016, which added three new stations on the western end of the starter line on 19th Avenue, including a new terminus at 19th Avenue/Dunlap station.

 Three new stations opened on 2019.
-Two of these, Stapley/Main Street station and Gilbert Road/Main Street station, are part of the Gilbert Road Extension, which began service at May 2019.
+Two of these, Stapley/Main Street station and Gilbert Road/Main Street station, are part of the Gilbert Road Extension, which began service on May 18, 2019.
 The third station, 50th Street/Washington station, is an infill station located between the 44th Street/Washington station and Priest Drive/Washington station in Phoenix.
 This station opened in April 2019, and was funded by Proposition 104, Phoenix's 2015 ballot initiative that extended and expanded the city's transportation sales tax.

+Three new stations opened on 2024.
+The Metro Parkway station, Mountain View/25th Avenue station, 25th Avenue/Dunlap station are part of the Northwest Extension Phase II, which began service on January 27, 2024.
+The Metro Parkway station is also the first elevated station in the system.

 Each light rail station is approximately 300 ft long, which allows up to three separate light rail vehicles to be linked into one train (each light rail vehicle is 90 ft long).
 Access is primarily provided at the end of the stations, usually at signalized intersections.
 All stations maintain a similar design, are ADA accessible and provide level boarding throughout.
 Each station consists of a platform and an overhead canopy that provides shade and shelter from the weather.
 Station amenities include seating, trash canisters, a drinking fountain, lighting, digital and vocal rider information, emergency call boxes and public art.
 Fares can be purchased at the ticket vending machines located at each end of the station platforms.
 Five of the stations have associated transit centers for transferring between light rail and buses.
 10 of the stations have associated park-and-ride facilities that provide approximately 4,500 public parking spaces combined along the entire light rail system.